Lesson video

 The first section of task B is writing all about the portia spider's eyes.

-To help you, there is a word bank below.
+To help you there is a word bank below.

-Because remember, when we write bullet points, we don't need to write full sentences.
+'Cause remember, when we write bullet points, we don't need to write full sentences.

-I don't need to write that as a full sentence, saying, the portia spider has eight eyes, with a full stop.
+I don't need to write that as a full sentence saying the portia spider has eight eyes with a full stop.

-I'm just going to write in my bullet points eight eyes.
+I'm just going to write in my bullet points, eight eyes.

-Now, it's your turn to go and write two to three facts about the portia spider's eyes using the words in the word bank.
+Now it's your turn to go and write two to three facts about the portia spider's eyes using the words in the word bank.

 Pause the video now and off you go.

-Well done, everybody.
+Well done everybody.

 Let's go through what I've put on my plan.

-But I wonder if you have included all the words from the word bank.
+Yours might look exactly the same, it might look similar, but I wonder if you have included all the words from the word bank?

-The next section of our plan is giving facts about the portia spider's fur.
+The next section of our plan is giving facts about the portia spiders fur.

-These include brown, prickly, camouflage, and prey.
+These include brown, prickly, camouflage and prey.

-Now, pause the video and write two to three facts about the portia spider's fur in the bullet point section below.
+Now pause the video and write two to three facts about the portia spider's fur in the bullet point section below.

-Let's go through the bullet point notes I made.
+Well done everyone let's go through the bullet point notes I made.

-The words in the word bank are venomous, poisonous, attack, and humans.
+The words in the word bank are, venomous, poisonous, attack and humans.

 Off you go.

-Okay, well done, everyone.
+Okay, well done everyone.

 It has two venomous/poisonous fangs.

-You can choose which adjective you use, venomous or poisonous.
+You can choose which adjective you use.

-Uses to attack other spiders.
+Users to attack other spiders.

 Cannot kill humans.

-Well done, everyone.
+Well done everyone.

-Here, we need to fill in the table with the following, three formal fronted adverbials and two viewpoint fronted adverbials.
+Here we need to fill in the table with the following, three formal fronted adverbials and two viewpoint fronted adverbials.

 We looked at these in the last lesson, but just to recap, there is a word bank for you to use.

-So the fronted adverbials you'll need to sort are in addition, amazingly, also, additionally, and interestingly.
+So the fronted adverbials you'll need to sort are, in addition, amazingly, also, additionally, and interestingly.

-You need to choose three formal fronted adverbials and write them in the section under formal fronted adverbial title and then two viewpoint fronted adverbials.
+You need to choose three formal fronted adverbials and write them in the section under formal fronted adverbial title.

-Pause the video now.
+Pause the video now, off you go.

-Well done, everyone.
+Well done everyone.

 Let's just go through how I sorted the formal fronted adverbials and the viewpoint fronted adverbials.

-So the three formal fronted adverbials I used were in addition to this and also as my and formal fronted adverbials.
+So the three formal fronted adverbials I used were in addition to this and also, as my and formal fronted adverbials.

 They build on a point from the previous sentence.

-It's the end of the lesson, so here is a summary of everything we have learned in this lesson.
+So here is a summary of everything we have learned in this lesson.

-Plans are written in note form with bullet points, full sentences are not needed in plans, key vocabulary and linguistic features should be logged in a plan, and finally, the portia spider's appearance includes significant features that have adapted to help it survive.
+And finally, the portia spider's appearance includes significant features that have adapted to help it survive.

 Well done for a fantastic lesson.